venkiplus/nytimes/README.md

 # New York Times

 Advanced sample project using the Moovweb development framework.
+We use the framework to create a mobile version of the New York Times home page.
+We use our own functions as well as Uranium to achieve this.

 ## Basics
 This project works with Moovweb's development framework.
 To get it running, navigate to the folder in your command line and start the Server with `sudo moov server`.